mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disables-employee-access-new-outlook.md

 ms.author: v-bshilpa
 manager: serdars
 ms.localizationpriority: medium
-description: Learn how to enable or disable the the new Outlook for Windows. ms.topic: conceptual ms.assetid: ms.reviewer:
+description: Learn how to enable or disable the new Outlook for Windows. ms.topic: conceptual ms.assetid: ms.reviewer: